 - Formalise collaboration with WHO in the UNICOM product pilot list, with global PhPID-L4 and link to ATC/DDD in scope, and the link to SNOMED CT substances. - Expedite UNICOM T8.1.

-#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.5.2.1.1 Link IDMP/drug classification I-HD, SNOMED 12/2021 Proposal ophthalmic preparation in gel or in ml/drops).
-Moreover, the implications of the product description for the structured signature (the second line of any prescription, with instructions to patients on how to take the medication), has not been in scope of the implementation studies.
+#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.5.2.1.1 Link IDMP/drug classification I-HD, SNOMED 12/2021 Is a deliverable from WP 8

 IDMP and PCID pack size